brohiem/sample-app-vue/README.md

 ## Lessons Learned

-  •	How would a customer implement 3rd party search capabilities to a Kontent by Kentico project?
+1. __How would a customer implement 3rd party search capabilities to a Kontent by Kentico project?__<br>

-    One example would be Algolia
+    One example would be Algolia<br>
     - Algolia (https://kontent.ai/blog/searching-content-kentico-kontent-algolia-integration/)
-    - APP_ID: X82SSYBT3O
-    - SEARCH_API_KEY: eed91f483a1bd5ccef646a09f85b3c56
-    - ADMIN_API_KEY: ################################

     Steps:
       1) Need the data to be indexed in JSON format
       2) Import & Index data in Algolia
       3) Add SDK to client
-    4) Call the index with search bar parameters
+      4) Call the index with the app id and search bar parameters

-  •	How would a customer implement personalization/analytics (tracking) capabilities?
+2. __How would a customer implement personalization/analytics (tracking) capabilities?__

+    One example would be Google Analytics<br>
     - GA (https://kontent.ai/learn/tutorials/develop-apps/integrate/google-analytics/)

-  •	What is JAMstack, and what are the pros and cons of SSG?
+3. __What is JAMstack, and what are the pros and cons of SSG?__<br>

-    - JavaScript, API's, Markup
+    The JAMstack = JavaScript, API's, Markup<br>
-    - Static Site Generators:
+    SSG = Static Site Generators

-      Pros:
-          By delivering an app from a static hosting platform, you’re:
+    **Pros**:

-          Limiting the number of moving pieces required to deliver that app Exposing fewer attack surfaces for bad actors Providing an app that will infinitely scale, suffering from less downtime Delivering the website fast as its mostly static files Spending less money on hosting
+          • Limiting the number of moving pieces required to deliver that app
+          • Exposing fewer attack surfaces for bad actors
+          • Providing an app that will infinitely scale, suffering from less downtime
-      Cons:
+          • Delivering the website fast as its mostly static files
+          • Spending less money on hosting

+    **Cons**:

-          You need multiple tools and services to accomplish the same result you would get with a coupled solution (e.g. WP, Drupal)
+          • You need multiple tools and services to accomplish the same result you would get with a coupled solution (e.g. WP, Drupal)
-          You’ll also need to think about your frontend and your backend separately since those are decoupled.
+          • You’ll also need to think about your frontend and your backend separately since those are decoupled.

-  •	What is a "headless CMS" and what are some of its advantages and disadvantages?
+4. __What is a "headless CMS" and what are some of its advantages and disadvantages?__

-      Pros:
+    **Pros**:

-        Omnichannel Architecture  - Headless CMS provides the capabilities to deliver engaging content with consistency at all touch points.
+        • Omnichannel Architecture  - Headless CMS provides the capabilities to deliver engaging content with consistency at all touch points.
-        Higher Flexibility        - Headless CMS offers the freedom to build your frontend with whatever language, framework, or tool you want.
+        • Higher Flexibility        - Headless CMS offers the freedom to build your frontend with whatever language, framework, or tool you want.
 As Headless CMS is API-driven, it lets you choose what fits your business.
-        Cost-Effective            - Users can directly access CMS and start building mini-sites or pages when required.
+        • Cost-Effective            - Users can directly access CMS and start building mini-sites or pages when required.
 Thus it reduces the overall costs for development.
-        Enhanced Security         - The presentation layer is not connected to the database, users do not have to worry about the security issues of one layer affecting the other. (e.g. WP)
+        • Enhanced Security         - The presentation layer is not connected to the database, users do not have to worry about the security issues of one layer affecting the other. (e.g. WP)
-        Easily Scalable           - The hosting options and deployment environment in Headless CMS are infinite.
+        • Easily Scalable           - The hosting options and deployment environment in Headless CMS are infinite.
-        Focus on Business         - You don't have to manage the web sites and plugins anymore.
+        • Focus on Business         - You don't have to manage the web sites and plugins anymore.
 You can focus on delivering quality content to your consumers.

-      Cons:
+    **Cons**:

         * Same as with SSG
-        You need multiple tools and services to accomplish the same result you would get with a coupled solution (e.g. WP, Drupal)
+        • You need multiple tools and services to accomplish the same result you would get with a coupled solution (e.g. WP, Drupal)
-        You’ll also need to think about your frontend and your backend separately since those are decoupled.
+        • You’ll also need to think about your frontend and your backend separately since those are decoupled.

-  •	Explain the differences between a Content Type, Content Item, and Content Item Variant Content Type: This would be the type of content such as an Article or Blog post.
+5. __Explain the differences between a Content Type, Content Item, and Content Item Variant...__<br>
+    Content Type: This would be the type of content such as an Article or Blog post.<br>
-    Content Item: This would be the article itself, composed of parts such as the title, summary, body, slug, etc.
+    Content Item: This would be the article itself, composed of parts such as the title, summary, body, slug, etc.<br>
     Content Item Variant: Variants are localized versions of content items.

-  •	What is the difference between a Linked Item and a Component in Kontent by Kentico?
+6. __What is the difference between a Linked Item and a Component in Kontent by Kentico?__<br>
     A linked item lets you define relationships between your content.
-Where as a Component is a single-use piece of content added to a rich text element.
+Where as a Component is a single-use piece of content added to a rich text element.<br>
     From the manual...
 For content that doesn't need to be reused in multiple places, we recommend you use content components.

-  •	What is the difference between the Delivery API and Management API and how would you use them in a real project?
+7. __What is the difference between the Delivery API and Management API and how would you use them in a real project?__<br>
-    2 different API's designed and built for 2 different purposes.
+    These are two different API's designed and built for 2 different purposes.
+The names self explanitory.
 One is for adding and editing content the other is purely for reading the content.

-  •	What is the Preview Delivery API and when would you use it?
+8. __What is the Preview Delivery API and when would you use it?__<br>
     It provides access to un-published content.
 This is valuable to access during the editing and approval cycle.